Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 }
 ```

-On the other hand, you have Public key cryptography or asymmetric cryptography
+On the other hand, you have public key cryptography or asymmetric cryptography
-which makes use of pairs of keys: public and private.
-Public key cryptography
+which makes use of the following pairs of keys - public and private.
+Public key
-is less _performant_ than symmetric key cryptography for most cases, so its most
+cryptography is less _performant_ than symmetric key cryptography for most
-common use-case is sharing a symmetric key between two parties using asymmetric
+cases, so its most common use-case is sharing a symmetric key between two
-cryptography, so they can then use the symmetric key to exchange messages
+parties using asymmetric cryptography, so they can then use the symmetric key to
-encrypted with symmetric cryptography.
+exchange messages encrypted with symmetric cryptography.

-Aside from `AES`, which is 90's technology, supports more modern symmetric
+Aside from `AES`, which is 90's technology, it supports more modern symmetric
 encryption algorithms which also provide authentication, such as
 `chacha20poly1305`.

 Another interesting package in Node.js is `sodium`.
-This is a reference to
+This is a reference to Dr.
-Dr. Daniel J. Bernstein's NaCl library, which is a very popular modern
+Daniel J. Bernstein's NaCl library, which is a very popular modern cryptography
-cryptography library.
+library.
 It's essentially a port of the Libsodium encryption library to Node.js.
-The `sodium` package is comprised of implementations of NaCl's
+The `sodium` package is comprised of implementations of NaCl's abstractions for
-abstractions for sending encrypted messages for the two most common use-cases:
+sending encrypted messages for the two most common use-cases:

 * Sending authenticated, encrypted messages between two parties using public key
-  cryptography.
+  cryptography
 * Sending authenticated, encrypted messages between two parties using symmetric
-  (_aka_ secret-key) cryptography.
+  (_aka_ secret-key) cryptography

 It is very advisable to use one of these abstractions instead of direct use of
 AES, if they fit your use-case.

-It's also important to node that at the time of writing, the `sodium` library
+It's also important to note that as of writing this, the `sodium` library has no
-has no implementation of memory allocation functions.
+implementation of memory allocation functions.

 Please note you should "_establish and utilize a policy and process for how
 cryptographic keys will be managed_", protecting "_master secrets from
 unauthorized access_".
-That being said: your cryptographic keys shouldn't be
+That being said, your cryptographic keys shouldn't be
 hardcoded in the source code (as it is on this example).

 [Node.js's crypto module][1] collects common cryptographic constants, and